-Courses are offered through a blend of distance learning strategies such as via the internet, and/or face-to-face activities.
-The exact blend will depend on your location, the university, and the specific course.
+Courses are offered through a blend of distance learning strategies via the internet, and/or face-to-face activities.
+The exact blend will depend on your location, the university and specific course.
 For more information, you should contact the universities listed on the first and last pages of this newsletter.
-TTU's O&M program has 2 face-to-face courses each summer.
-One face-to-face course is sometimes offered by Texas Tech University each semester during the academic year.
-This course typically meets on seven Saturdays at the Texas School for the Blind and Visually Impaired in Austin.
-Please check with the faculty at TTU regarding this schedule.
+TTU's O&M program has 2 face-to-face courses each summer in Lubbock.
+The visual impairment internship requires one hour a week of meeting on Zoom during the internship semester(s).